Image : @username_b_e_n, 1st TNR

 The Via del Sale is detailed above.
-It's an achievement to have planned and managed your time well enough to complete this beautiful section.
-It offers the chance to ride a longer and more remote dirt and stone strada and the opens up another optional side-trip for anyone with time-a-plenty.
+It's an achievement to have managed your time well enough to complete this beautiful section.
+It offers the chance to ride a longer and more remote dirt and stone strada and also opens up another optional side-trip for anyone with time-a-plenty.
 The Refuge Don Barbera is part-way along the Via del Sale, recommended as a place to stop for either a coffee or a meal and a bed, making your logistic options a little more open.
 The eastern half of the Via del Sale used on the route isn't particularly rough, just stony and loose at times and some of the loose corners have long, dangerous drops off the side with no protection.
-This road features regularly on lists of dangerous roads in the alps so like the Assietta road there will be some motorbikes and 4x4s on the route.
+This road features regularly on lists of dangerous roads in the alps and like the Assietta road there will be some motorbikes and 4x4s on the route.
 Once off the main Via del Sale road the route heads back towards Dalmas on some (at times, more rough and steep) stone tracks past a turn-off that takes you down the hill to Molini di Triora, around 10 miles off the main track.
 Molini di Triora is a nice little town with a small shop, bars and restaurants plus a smooth-stoned natural pool for a dip.
 It's a nice place to wash the dust off (hopefully), cook dinner at the picnic tables or eat out in town once refreshed.
 The way back to the main route is a notably-sized road climb back up the valley that rejoins the main track a few miles further along from where you left it.
-Aim on adding half a day to a day inc a bivi there and getting back on route if you take in the pool option so your time of passing the turn-off may decide this for you.
+Aim on adding a day to go there and get back on route if you take in the pool option so your time of passing the turn-off may decide this for you.

 The Col Turini option